Updated: Jun 25

 “Mail is a good encouragement that reinforces the recruits – someone back home is thinking of them,” said Sgt.
 Walt Krueger, a USMC senior drill instructor.

 Recruits receive letters from family or friends at the end of the day during mail call.
-Mail call is often a way for recruits to get away from the wear and tear of training and find encouragement from loved ones.
+Mail call is often a way for recruits and candidates to get away from the wear and tear of training and find encouragement from loved ones.